 In my free time I’m usually on a plane to see family on the West Coast or explore uncharted territory abroad.
 My passport is a source of pride and I have stamps in it from Germany, France, Ireland, Amsterdam, Italy, Spain, Brazil, Mexico and more (does Canada count?).
 I also believe that giving back is a privilege and a duty – over the years I’ve volunteered at Children’s Hospital in Seattle, been a Big Sister for a great little girl with the Big Brothers & Big Sisters Organization of Pinellas County, and I rarely turn down an opportunity to emcee a charity event.

-“Never turn down an adventure” is a personal motto and I’m always on the hunt for my next great endeavor or new adventure.
+“Never turn down an adventure” is a personal motto and I’m always on the hunt for my next great endeavor.
 Bring it on!